-If you are married but filing for bankruptcy without your spouse, he or she does not need to attend your 341(a) meeting of creditors.
-However, your spouse can still accompany you to the hearing room for support.
-Read on to learn more about whether your nonfiling spouse may attend your bankruptcy meeting of creditors.
+If you’re married but filing for bankruptcy alone, your spouse doesn’t need to attend your 341(a) meeting of creditors.
+Even so, your spouse can come with you for support.
+Read on to learn more about your non-filing spouse and your bankruptcy meeting of creditors.

-(If you're not sure if you should file for bankruptcy alone or jointly with your spouse, check out the articles in Bankruptcy Filing Considerations for Married Couples.)
+(If you're not sure if you should file for bankruptcy alone, read Bankruptcy Filing Considerations for Married Couples.)

-(Learn more about what happens at the meeting of creditors.)
+(Learn more about what you can expect at the meeting of creditors.)

-As a result, even though your spouse does not have to attend your meeting of creditors, the bankruptcy trustee may ask you questions regarding your spouse's financial affairs.
-Further, you may need to provide documentation (such as recent paystubs) to verify your spouse’s income or assets.
+Even if you’re filing for bankruptcy alone, you must disclose your spouse’s income and any jointly owned assets in your bankruptcy paperwork.
+And although your spouse doesn’t have to attend your meeting of creditors, the bankruptcy trustee might ask questions about your spouse's financial affairs.
+Further, you might need to provide documentation (such as recent paystubs) to verify your spouse’s income or assets.